frank-mck/CV/README.md

 **Self-employed** - Professional poker player (Live and Online) Jan 2011 - Apr 2021

-Poker was a huge passion of mine and it taught me many skills that I can apply to my new career as a software developer.
+Poker was a huge passion of mine which taught me many skills that I can apply to my new career as a software developer.

-- Dedication.
+- Exercised discipline and excellent risk management by successfully navigating tournament poker.
+- Demonstrated an ability to adapt to an ever-changing environment.
 - Analytical skills and logical reasoning.
-- Discipline
-- Being self-driven
-- Resilience
-- Problem-Solving
-- Concentration over long periods.
-- Adaptability.
-- Ability to learn from mistakes.

-I won many online and live tournaments n my career, most notably my first major online poker tournament win in 2014, in a MINIFTOPS Poker Series event.
+- I have assessed complex situations objectively and constantly made time-sensitive, high-pressure, strategic decisions without allowing emotions to affect these    decisions.
+- Data analysis - I tracked poker hands I played and viewed this data to make improvements where needed.
+- Used mathematical probability and pattern recognition.
+- Acquired excellent communication skills through speaking with fellow professionals about complex poker hands.

 ## Skills